by Cynthia Billiar, BSN, RN, IBCLC, RLC, ANLC, CD(DONA), ICBD, ICCE, SpBCPE

 - Two hundred milligrams of vitamin B6 daily for five days is thought to help decrease engorgement.

-- Mothers may consult with their provider about other methods such as taking an antihistamine, acupuncture, therapeutic ultrasound, or massage, (Parks et al., 2016)
+- Mothers may consult with their provider about other methods such as taking an antihistamine, acupuncture, therapeutic ultrasound, or massage, (Parkes et al., 2016)